This creamy cacao smoothie tastes like a chocolate shake but is loaded with healthy ingredients including frozen banana, cacao powder and cacao nibs.

 Benefits of Cacao

-Cacao not only adds a rich chocolate flavor but is also packed with powerful nutrients; including antioxidants, fiber, magnesium, and iron.
-Here are some impressive health benefits of cacao (source):
+Cacao not only has a rich chocolate flavor, but is also packed with powerful nutrients; including antioxidants, fiber, magnesium, and iron.
+Here are some impressive health benefits of cacao:

 It’s one of the richest sources of polyphenols, which are naturally occurring antioxidants